ansys/pyaedt/doc/source/User_guide/settings.rst

 ========

 The Settings class is designed to handle the configurations of PyAEDT and AEDT.
-This includes behavior for logging, lsf scheduler, environment variable and general settings.
+This includes behavior for logging, LSF scheduler, environment variable and general settings.
 Most of the default values used can be modified using a YAML configuration file.
 The path to this YAML file should be defined through the environment variable ``PYAEDT_LOCAL_SETTINGS_PATH``.
-If the environment variable is set and a file exists, the default configuration settings will be updated according to the content of the file.
+If the environment variable is set and a file exists, the default configuration settings are updated according to the content of the file.
 If the environment variable is not defined, a check if performed to see if a file named ``"pyaedt_settings.yaml"`` exist in the user's ``APPDATA`` folder for Windows and ``HOME`` folder for Linux.
 If such file exists, it is then used to update the default